 Protip: Check out the bakery in Norway (Kringla Bakeri Og Kafe) before you get in line if you choose not to use your tier 1, because you’re bound to need a snack.
 Try the schoolbread!

 Spaceship Earth is arguably the most iconic ride in EPCOT.
 Built inside the geometric ball itself, although it’s been a favorite for many years, rumor has it that it’s due to undergo a transformation in the next few years to make it more current.
 The Spaceship Earth we know and love is a dark and relaxing journey through life as we know it (shortened to 15 minutes).
 Sitting in 2×2 cars, riders start in prehistoric times, and move forward to learn about the evolution of modern day communication and technology.
 Commentated in the language of your choice the whole way through, the soothing ride features Michelangelo painting the Sistine chapel, Rome burning, and cavemen drawing on stone wall.

 On the trip back down the reality, riders can use the interactive screen in front of them to design their own future.
 By smiling for the camera and answering a few questions, a personalized clip ends the ride on a mysterious note of wondering what comes next in the chapter of life and innovation.
 Once off the ride, you enter a large area of games and attractions that test your wit, speed, adaptability and ingenuity.
 Honestly, it’s easy to spend a half hour in the post-ride area.
 Riders of all ages and heights are welcome to experience evolution.

 Make sure to time out your riding time to skip the lines.
-Because the Epcot ball is located at the front of the park, many visitors get on line first thing in the morning.
+Because Spaceship Earth is located at the front of the park, many visitors get on line first thing in the morning.
 Try to wait until midday to revisit the ball.
 You usually won’t have to use a FastPass+ for Spaceship Earth if you move around the park strategically.

 4. Test Track